 The Birmingham Centre for Media and Cultural Research (BCMCR) was established in 2009 to develop excellent research as a core activity within the Birmingham School of Media.
-Currently, BCMCR has over 30 research-active staff and 30 research degree students who are led by Nick Gebhardt as Director with Nick Webber as Associate Director.
+Currently, BCMCR has over 30 research-active staff and 30 research degree students.
+The director of the centre is Nick Gebhardt and the Associate Directors are Kirsten Forkert and Dima Saber.

 Activity at BCMCR is based around the collaborative work of six research clusters:

 - Popular Music Studies